 - Short term impairments (like a broken leg) may qualify a student for 504 accommodations.
-This depends on the type of the impairment, how long it lasts, and how severe it is.
+Such accommodations vary depending on how long the impairment lasts, and how limiting it is.

 - Episodic impairments (like asthma) may qualify a student for 504 accommodations.
 Students are qualified if the impairment substantially limits a major life activity when it is active.

 Caring for oneself, communicating, bending, breathing, doing tasks with one’s hands, eating, focusing, hearing, learning, lifting, major bodily functions, reading, seeing, sleeping, speaking, standing, thinking, walking, working.